Alaska Court Records

 - Annulment

-The 2019 Alaska Statute § 25.24.030 provides grounds for which a judge may declare a marriage void.
+The 2019 Alaska Statute § 25.24.030 provides grounds for a judge to declare a marriage void.
 These grounds include bigamy, failure to consummate the marriage, and mental illness of a party.
 Also, if a party was a minor at the start of the marriage or consent to the marriage was obtained by fraud, or under duress, the marriage would be declared void.

 - Adultery